Job title: Public Affairs Assistant

 - Ability to adapt writing style for a range of audiences.

 - A commitment to the aims and objectives of Genetic Alliance UK.

 Desirable qualities, skills and experience

-Please email your CV and an accompanying cover letter that explains how you meet the person specification to [email protected] with the subject heading ‘Public Affairs Assistant.’
+Please email your CV and an accompanying cover letter that explains how you meet the person specification to [email protected]create new email with the subject heading ‘Public Affairs Assistant.’